Skip to main content

 Lawns Open Lawns Closed

-Limited lawns are open daily for public use starting at 10 AM through 5 PM, weather permitting.
-Lawns are closed on Parade Days and during wet conditions.
+Lawns are open daily for public use starting at 10 AM through 9 PM, weather permitting.
+Lawns are closed on Parade Days, during wet conditions, and for maintenance.
 Learn more about park hours and rules by visiting our FAQ page.

 Roberto Lugo: “Alfarero del Barrio (Village Potter)”